Anime-King01/Devil_Cat-V2.0/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Black+Ops+One&size=50&pause=1000&color=1BAFBAFF&center=true&width=910&height=100&lines=THANKS FOR CHOOSING ;Devil_Cat-V2.0;WHATSAPP+BUG+BOT;CREATED+BY+LORD+NO+NAME+MD;RELEASED+11.07.24" alt="Typing SVG" /></a>
   </p>

 Devil Cat V2.0 BOT is a bug bot designed to enhance the functionality and preferences of a user's whatsApp.
-As well as put an end to tye era of scammers.
+As well as put an end to the era of scammers.
 Use reasonably

-If you clone my repo or useas base bot, dont forget to give credits.
+If you clone my repo or use as base bot, dont forget to give credits.
 Lord No Name Rulez😶

 1. Click on **[Fork](https://github.com/Anime-King01/Devil_Cat-V2.0/fork)** A must .
 Make sure to add a star 🌟 to encourage the developers.